 I define a successful church as being full of people who are coming in for a purpose—coming in to be sent out to make a difference in the world.
 Not just butts in a pew, but people who are coming for a reason and feel a sense of excitement and response-ability when they leave.

-I define a successful church by how much we give away in benevolences and through mission work, not by how much we give in tithes and offerings to meet the budget.
+I define a successful church by how much we give away in benevolences and through mission work.

 Finally, I define a successful church as being full of people who trust God above anything else, who are faithful in prayer, humble in heart, forgiving in spirit and who are team players working for God’s glory about their own.